-- 8) Supervision of Associates.
-It is unclear from the language of the bill whether licensees holding a privilege to practice would be permitted to supervise associates.
-The Board would likely need to run regulations to answer this question, and others that would likely arise as a result of the compact. - Solution Series Series 5.1 Related Legislation.
-AB 2501 (Bonta) would ratify the Psychology Interjurisdictional Compact, which would be applicable to the Board of Psychology. - Resources.
+- 5) Related Legislation.
+AB 2501 (Bonta) would ratify the Psychology Interjurisdictional Compact, which would be applicable to the Board of Psychology. - 6) Resources.
 The Compact has a website with a variety of information, including a map of states that have already joined, FAQs, and information on meetings of the Compact Commission's committees.
-That website can be found here. - 7) Support and Opposition.
+That website can be found here.